Are condo fees worth it?

 Who decides the monthly condominium fee?

-Each condo development elects a Board of Directors to oversee the overall expenses of the development.
 This volunteer role is made up of existing owners who are voted in by other owners.
 This Board of Directors, along with the property management company make decisions on expenses and investments.

-Pros of owning a condo with condos fees:
+Pros of owning a condo:

 Maintenance fees are built into condos fees